bastionzero/homebrew-tap/README.md

 ## Downgrading
 BastionZero cannot guarantee compatability when downgrading.

 Brew does not support the same kind of versioning in taps as they do in homebrew/core.
-Because of this, we recommend following the only documented methodology.
+Because of this, we recommend the following:

 1. Create a new local tap